Samuel Hirszenberg: Biography

 Szmul (Samuel) Hirszenberg was born in 1865, the eldest son of a weaving mill worker in Polish Łódź.
 Against the will of his father, but thanks to the financial assistance of a doctor, he chose to be an artist.
 At the age of 15 he began his studies at the Academy of Fine Arts in Kraków, where he was heavily influenced by the realistic painting of Jan Matejko.

-After two years of training in Kraków, he continued his studies from 1885-1889 at the Royal Academy of Arts in Munich.
+After two years of training in Kraków, he continued his studies from 1885–1889 at the Royal Academy of Arts in Munich.

 Art career

 His first major work to attract attention was Yeshiva (1887).
 After an exhibition at the Kunstverein Munich (1889), he showed at the art exhibition in Paris and was awarded a silver medal.
 In Paris, he completed his artistic training at the Académie Colarossi.

 In 1891, Hirszenberg returned to Poland.
 In 1893 he resettled in his hometown of Łódź.
 While the images of the early years, like the paintings Talmudic Studies, Sabbathnachmittag, Uriel Acosta, and The Jewish cemetery show a certain kinship with the Jewish genre painting by Leopold Horowitz, Isidor Kaufmann, and Maurycy Gottlieb, his later works can be rather assigned to the symbolism.
 Themes of the "tearful" Jewish history came to the fore.
-Noteworthy are the three most famous pictures of this period: The Wandering Jew (1899), Exile (1904), and Czarny Sztandar / Black Flag (1905).
+Noteworthy are the three most famous pictures of this period: The Wandering Jew (1899), Exile (1904), and Czarny Sztandar / Black Banner (1905).